OpenPneu/OpenPnu/README.md

 Welcome to OpenPneu page,
-OpenPneu is going to be update soon
+OpenPneu is going to be updating soon